r-scheele/pygeoapi-dev-mod/HOWTO/get-started-with-rego.md

 ```

 Initially, the rego file contains empty rules as shown below, which means that no access is allowed.
-any attempt to access different routes will fail, with exception.
+Any attempt to access different routes will fail, with exception.
 ```
 # auth.rego